DSLituiev/lab-keras-r/running-docker-containers.md

     neuro login

 which should open up a browser window pointing to the Neuromation website.
-Create an account using your UCSF email (but not the same password) and verify your email.
+Sign up for an account using your UCSF email (but not the same password) and verify your email.
 Important note: you must use your UCSF email address to gain access to Neuromation's free cloud credits.
+Note that it's not that we shared your UCSF credentials with Neuromation, we simply asked Neuromation to give anyone who signs up with a UCSF email access to some free cloud credits.

 After that, try logging in again by typing the same command in your terminal window: